Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

     -   #### Colour Scheme

-        -   The color scheme on my website was basded off of the business card from Brunas private practice where I wanted to keep it consistent throughout and where it was                 clean and simple and appealing to look at.
+        -   The color scheme on my website was based off of the business card from Brunas private practice where I wanted to keep it consistent throughout and where it was                 clean and simple and appealing to look at.
 I used a "mint green" trim color with a dark blue background across all pages for consistency.
-The members page was                   colored in gold representing the status of members, VIP etc.
+The members page was                   colored in gold representing the status of members, VIP, etc.

         <h2 align="center"><img src="https://github.com/Elippsis007/bruna_fernandes_phsiotherapy_m2/blob/master/assets/colors/palette_colors.png?raw=true"></h2>